ucsffrancislab/PhIP-Seq/README.md

 Since we're using Elledge's technique, we'll need to do this.

-move the read and read name into a metadata file and replace it with just a number
+Move the read and read name into a metadata file and replace it with just a number

-Try to build a metadata file from these fasta files.
+Build a metadata file from the fasta.

-Not sure what to do with the CTERM sequences that are in the ref but not in the tiles.

 ```
-~/github/ucsffrancislab/genomics/refs/phipSeq-20221116/orf_tiles-56-28.fasta
->NP_000468.1_albumin_preproprotein|0-56
-MKWVTFISLLFLFSSAYSRGVFRRDAHKSEVAHRFKDLGEENFKALVLIAFAQYLQ

 ~/github/ucsffrancislab/genomics/refs/phipSeq-20221116/oligos-ref-56-28.fasta
 >NP_000468.1_albumin_preproprotein|0-56
 ATGAAATGGGTTACATTTATTAGTTTGCTTTTCCTGTTCTCTTCAGCGTATTCTCGTGGGGTTTTCCGTCGTGATGCACATAAATCAGAGGTAGCCCATCGCTTCAAGGATTTAGGGGAAGAAAACTTTAAAGCGCTGGTTCTGATTGCGTTTGCCCAATATTTGCAG
 ```

-NOTE : these tiles do not go to the end of the amino acid.
-It may be in the CTERM|STOP nucleotides (I believe it is)

 ```
 pepsyn translate ~/github/ucsffrancislab/genomics/refs/phipSeq-20221116/oligos-ref-56-28.fasta ~/github/ucsffrancislab/genomics/refs/phipSeq-20221116/oligos-ref-56-28.faa